smurzz/dream-canvas-project/README.md

 - For web: Run `npm run web`

 ## Requirements:
-Before using the app, ensure that you have all the necessary dependencies installed locally for the Node.js backend, React Native for the frontend, and a MySQL database.
+Before using the app, ensure that you have all the necessary dependencies installed locally:
+- Stable Diffusion (generative AI)
+- Node.js (backend);
+- React Native (frontend);
+- MySQL (database).